 This salad takes a mere 20 minutes to make, but packs an amazing amount of flavor and sophistication.
 We have served this at several office parties alongside more typical temptations like burgers and cheese, and it’s the first thing to disappear.

 When you buy a pricey cut like rack of lamb, you want to make sure the recipe will not only work, but be delicious.
-This exquisite dish—which can be roasted if you’d rather not grill—is worthy of a holiday table, or a fancy dinner party.
+This exquisite dish—which can be roasted if you’d rather not grill—is worthy of a fancy dinner or of elegant Christmas party food.
 And yet it’s easy to make.

 These rich, suave enchiladas made us come running to the kitchen whenever they emerged.
 We practically licked our plates clean.
 In fact, we might just make them again tonight…

 Just when we thought it was impossible to come up with a new twist on guacamole, we invented this one.
 The cuisines of India and Mexico have many seasonings in common—among them cumin and cilantro—and in this recipe, two cultures blend brilliantly.

 Recipe: Indian Guacamole